|(Photo: Graham Hepworth)|

 Exploring a Solo Style in Early Rock Bands

-Allan contributed a few compositional bits and pieces to Tempest's hard acid rock repertoire, but nothing really approaching the level of complexity he used with 'Igginbottom.
-However, his time in Tempest did result in one important observation.
+Allan contributed a few compositional bits and pieces to Tempest's hard acid rock repertoire, but nothing really approaching the level of complexity he employed with 'Igginbottom.
+However, his time in Tempest did result in one important discovery.
 Allan's dates with Tempest culminated in a few double-guitar performances with Ollie Halsall (ex-Patto) as a 2nd guitarist.
 Ollie's nuanced tremolo (whammy) bar playing contrasted with Jimi Hendrix's more "uninhibited" acrobatics, and this inspired Allan to begin incorporating whammy bar articulation into his own melodic statements.
 (3)

 The "conventional" musical elements honed during the Glen South Band period further receded during his days with Soft Machine in 1974 ("Bundles"), as Allan began to develop his own sound (beyond his already prodigious speed and legato technique).
 Soft Machine gave Allan the opportunity to play extended solo improvisations (such as was common in his jazz hero John Coltrane's performances), and often over odd time signatures delivered by the motoric rhythm section.
 Harmonically, these were relatively "straight" modal vamps, and Allan only intermittently used more extended scale substitution over these grooves.
-However, Allan's tremolo bar style can be heard tentatively creeping into his Soft Machine tracks, although usually employed more as an exaggerated vibrato or chordal finishing flourish at this point.
+However, Allan's tremolo bar style can be heard tentatively creeping into his Soft Machine excursions, although usually employed more as an exaggerated vibrato or chordal finishing flourish at this stage.
 (65)

 "I don't think of it in terms of a stream of notes.
 It's like a pattern, you create a pattern or a color that you see as one.
 It's like a color that appears before your face."